Abenayaaa/Resposible-AI-/README.md

 🗂️ How This Repo Is Organized

 - `/projects/` — Main hands-on projects, notebooks, and code
-- `/open-source/` — Contributions and pull requests to RAI repos
 - `/docs/` — Learning notes, model cards, regulatory summaries
 - `/blog/` — Articles and presentations
-- `/roadmap.md` — Detailed week-by-week plan with resources

 🤝 Connect